subzeroid/instagrapi/README.md

 1. Performs Public API (web, anonymous) or Private API (mobile app, authorized) requests depending on the situation (to avoid Instagram limits)
 2. Challenge Resolver have [Email](/examples/challenge_resolvers.py) (as well as recipes for automating receive a code from email) and [SMS handlers](/examples/challenge_resolvers.py)
-3. Support upload a Photo, Video, IGTV, Albums and Stories
+3. Support upload a Photo, Video, IGTV, Reels, Albums and Stories
 4. Support work with User, Media, Insights, Collections, Location (Place), Hashtag and Direct objects
 5. Like, Follow, Edit account (Bio) and much more else
 6. Insights by account, posts and stories